Which Of The Following Statements About Cyclooctatetraene Is Not True

 • Hückel's Rule: The number of π electrons must follow the (4n + 2) rule, where 'n' is a non-negative integer (e.g., 2, 6, 10, 14 electrons).

 While COT satisfies the cyclic and conjugation requirements (to an extent), it fails the planarity test.
 The tub-shaped conformation prevents optimal overlap of the p-orbitals, significantly reducing pi electron delocalization.
-Although it has 8 π electrons (which seemingly fits 4n, where n=2), Hückel's rule is not applicable because of the lack of planarity.
+Consider this: although it has 8 π electrons (which seemingly fits 4n, where n=2), Hückel's rule is not applicable because of the lack of planarity.
 This non-planarity disrupts the continuous loop of conjugated π electrons, resulting in a localized system, rather than a delocalized aromatic one.

-Therefore, the statement that "Cyclooctatetraene is an aromatic compound" is FALSE.
+Which means, the statement that "Cyclooctatetraene is an aromatic compound" is FALSE.

 COT's Reactivity: Evidence Against Aromaticity